Spanish Pronouns: Your Ultimate Guide to the 9 Types

 Think back to some of those first Spanish verbs you ever learned, like vestirse (to dress oneself, aka to get dressed), peinarse (to brush/to comb oneself) or ducharse (to shower/to shower oneself).

-So you might say something like, “Me ducho por las mañanas, antes de vestirme” (I take a shower in the morning before I get dressed), and you would be using reflexive pronouns without even realizing it.
-Oh happy days.
+You might say something like, “Me ducho por las mañanas, antes de vestirme” (I take a shower in the morning before I get dressed), and you would be using reflexive pronouns without even realizing it.

 6. Relative Pronouns